januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

 Most sequencers are designing their consensus around Proof-of-Stake consensus protocols because they provide stronger finality guarantees than Proof-of-Work consensus protocols.
 This is because validators in Proof-of-Stake protocols have to put up collateral to participate, and validators risk losing that collateral if they attempt to revert a transaction.

 Thus, it might be beneficial for the sequencing layer to implement a Proof-of-Stake consensus protocol so it can provide faster finality guarantees to users.
 As mentioned, these guarantees come in the form of [pre-confirmations](https://twitter.com/EspressoSys/status/1693684942868541516) - a near-instant guarantee to a user that their transaction will be confirmed and settled on the Layer 1.
 Or, they could opt for a different Proof-of-Work algorithm like RandomX.
-It simply depends on the use case for the rollup, and what they want to achieve with decentralizating sequencing and block production.
+It simply depends on the use case for the rollup, and what they want to achieve with decentralizing sequencing and block production.

 But, bootstrapping a consensus set for a sequencer...?
 Seems like you'd need a lot of capital to secure the network?
 Correct, but, rollups can opt-in to sharing a decentralized sequencer.
 If there was a sequencer network that offered sufficient performance and decentralization for 95% of rollups on Bitcoin, it might be adventageous that they all share the same network.
 This is because they wouldn't have to bootstrap economic security for their own consensus protocol, allowing them to get to market faster.
 And, there are interoperability benefits when you share a sequencer.